olliethedev/langchain-payments/README.md

 # Langchain payments tool

-Explore the power of AI in web design with Langchain JS.
-This repository contains various examples of Langchain JS in action.
-You can create AI agent that can make payments and check payments status.
+This repository contains the code for the Langchain payments tools and example code for AI agent that is able to make payments using the Bitcoin Lightning Protocol.

 ## Install dependencies